-Our camera will have a total of 6,300 detectors spread across three different bands in the electromagnetic spectrum.
+Our camera has a total of 7716 detectors spread across three different bands in the electromagnetic spectrum.
 We are utilizing Lumped Element Kinetic Inductance Detectors (LEKIDs) developed through a collaboration between Arizona State University, Cardiff University, the Instituto Nacional de Astrofísica, Óptica y Electrónica, and the National Institute of Standards and Technology.
 Each TolTEC detector is sensitive to a single linear polarization of the incoming light and so each observation of TolTEC results in six different images of the sky - one in each polarization of each of TolTEC's three bands.

 Here are the key features of the camera.

 |Wavelength||Beamsize (FWHM)||Number of Pixels||Number of Detectors||Maximum Mapping Speed Prediction||Minimum Mapping Speed Prediction|

 Preliminary Passbands: We have pushed the passband measurements to our new Dataverse installation to help with version tracking.
 The latest (still lab measured) passbands can be found at this Dataverse site.

 Understanding the Mapping Speed Predictions: Our mapping speed predictions for each of the TolTEC bands are soon to be replaced with actual measurements.
 We will strive to keep this web page up to date with our latest numbers.